myride-top/myride/readme.md

     - could also serve as a service history book
     - user will decide if it's public or private just for him

-- export QR code with url to your car for $1
+- export QR code with url to your car

 - add filters and sorting options for browse cars page